xrarch/mintia/Documentation/Notes/SignalNote.md

 ## Main thread

-Processes will have a concept of "main thread".
+Processes will have a "main thread".
 Threads will be signal-able on their own once you have acquired a handle to one with the EXEC permission, but processes themselves also need to be signalled.
-This will be accomplished by delivering the signal to the "main thread".
-If the main thread of a process terminates, its main-ness transfers to the first thread in the process thread list.
-If there are no threads in the process thread list, the process is obviously dead and doesn't need to be signalled anyway.
+This will be accomplished by delivering the signal to the "main thread", which is just the initial thread the process is created with.
+If the main thread of a process terminates, all other threads in the process are terminated and the process exits.